Spiky2123/CLox/README.md

 **Hash table.** `Table` is open-addressed with linear probing and backs two things: string interning, so equal strings are the same pointer and comparisons are O(1), and the globals table, so variable lookup by name doesn't require re-scanning anything.

 **Closures.** Closures capture variables through upvalues instead of jlox's chained `Environment` objects.
-Each `ObjClosure` holds an array of upvalues that start open (pointing at a stack slot) and get closed (copied to the heap) when the variable's scope exits, what lets a closure keep working after its enclosing function has returned.
+Each `ObjClosure` holds an array of upvalues that start open (pointing at a stack slot) and become closed (copied to the heap) when the variable's scope exits, allowing the closure to keep working after its enclosing function has returned.

 **Classes.** Classes and instances are built on the same object model, with methods stored in per-class hash tables and `super` calls resolved through an explicit superclass reference rather than walking a class hierarchy at call time.